nextdynamic/azure-governance-foundations/AGF/102-Enterprise-Learning-Plan.md

 Customer Training Plan
 ----------------------

+NOTE: The following are suggested training plans for the various committees and the CCoE as a whole.
+The courses suggested are either official Microsoft content or Microsoft approved.
+Other content may exist as well and may be an appropriate substitute for these suggestions.
+As always in training plans, it is the successful transference of knowledge and skills that is important.
+Feel free to employ other content if your organization already has access to it.

 ### General CCoE membership Training Plan

 A strong foundational understanding of Azure is helpful for the entire CCoE,